-In considering the natural world, and all the other planetary inhabitants that don’t have a say in our governments, we are in fact also selfishly caring for ourselves, our future, and that of our children and grandchildren.
-It means thinking ahead and not maximizing all that we can take for contemporary gain.
+Sustainability requires us to think of the future.
+It means not exploiting all that we have for contemporary gain.
 Rather, the notion of sustainability promotes the understanding that we should allow for such resources to remain so that we can continue to enjoy them in the future.

 Agent Smith’s Discovery

-Interestingly enough, an observation by the infamous Agent Smith from The Matrix pretty much hits this nail on the head.
+Interestingly enough, an observation made by the infamous Agent Smith from The Matrix, pretty much hits this nail on the head.
 As highlighted in the epic Sci-Fi film, humans are the only creatures that take more than they need.
-The human behaviour to over-consume is unlike anything in the rest of the natural world.
-When surveying other animals, you can witness prey walk, swim, or fly past satisfied predators and not be in danger.
-Certainly, if said predators are hungry it’s a different story, but we don’t normally see animal attempting to kill unless they need to feed.
-If you haven’t witnessed this phenomena yourself, there are some great documentaries out there that offer up an ample evidence of this natural restraint (check out Planet Earth if you haven’t already).
+Human behaviour has become linked to overconsumption.
+It’s incredibly destructive, unsatisfying, and is unlike anything in the rest of the natural world.

-The 4 R’s
+Applying the 4 R’s

-One way of adopting the sustainable approach is through the application of the 4 Rs.
-Namely to Refuse, Reduce, Reuse, and Recycle.
+There are better ways!
+We can adopt more sustainable practices.
+One way of adopting a more balanced approach to consumption is through the application of the 4 Rs.
+Namely to Refuse, Reduce, Reuse, & Recycle.
 From the start, if you chose to refuse items you already controlling the amount of stuff you will have to manage in the future.

 The same goes with souvenirs.
 Over the years we accumulate so much stuff, plenty of which we might not even have bought for ourselves.
 Try and opt out when you can!
 For more on this I invite you to check out my post on minimalism.

 Reducing your individual waste contribution is the next key component.
 This means using less when you can, and cutting down on what you don’t really, really need.
 Similar to the refusal part, it means evaluating what you need.
 Perhaps you don’t need the disposable plastic and can do without the straw or throw-away bottle.

-One means off accomplishing this is by cutting down on the amount of plastics (see Exploring Alternatives), and reusing what you already own or have access to.
+One means of accomplishing this, is by cutting down on the amount of plastics (see Exploring Alternatives), and reusing what you already own or have access to.
 Selecting materials that can be washed and reused or repurposed can help alleviate some of the environmental burden.

 Feed the Earth

 Another means of avoiding the landfill and exercising sustainable behavior is through composting!
-It allows you to return the nutrients of your discarded food items back to the soil and assist with the growth of future foods.
-Even after you’re done with your plate, your food scraps and leftovers can help contribute to a healthy soil.
+It allows you to return the nutrients of your discarded food items back to the soil.
+In addition to reducing landfill waste, it actually assists with the growth of future foods (win-win).